ToAmano/paper_template/README.md

-# APS Journal LaTeX Paper Template
+OB# APS Journal LaTeX Paper Template

 This repository provides a LaTeX template tailored for submissions to American Physical Society (APS) journals.
 It includes templates for the main manuscript, cover letter, and responses to referee reports, along with a GitHub Actions workflow for automated PDF compilation.